vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

      ![Select IPAM and DNS profiles](img/tko-on-vsphere-nsxt/40-ALB-29.png)

- This completes NSX ALB configuration.
+ This completes NSX Advanced Load Balancer configuration.
 The next step is to deploy and configure a bootstrap machine which will be used to deploy and manage Tanzu Kubernetes clusters.

 ### <a id="configurebootstrap"> </a> Deploy and Configure Bootstrap Machine